FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

                  filter1: OG570
                  binning: 1,1

-   PypeIt does not use this file to guide reductions, but it is provided as a means for the user to assess the automated setup, identification, and file sorting.
+   PypeIt does not use this file to guide reductions, but it is provided **as a means for the user to assess the automated setup, identification, and file sorting**.
 If, at the start of your observing session, you did not select the grating or rear filter in the LOUI before taking exposures, those frames will have ``UNKNOWN`` listed in the associated header field.
 In this case, you should go back and edit the FITS headers with the proper values and